apache/plc4x/README.md

 ### Java

-NOTE: Currently the Java version which supports building of all parts of Apache PLC4X is at least Java 11
+NOTE: Currently the Java version which supports building of all parts of Apache PLC4X is at least Java 11 (Currently with Java 19 the Apache Kafka integration module is excluded from the build as the plugins it requires are incompatible with this version)

 See the PLC4J user guide on the website to start using PLC4X in your Java application:
 [https://plc4x.apache.org/users/getting-started/plc4j.html](https://plc4x.apache.org/users/getting-started/plc4j.html)